Dharineesh-17/Lostlink/README.md

 # LostLink — Campus Lost & Found Management System

 A production-grade, microservices-based campus lost-and-found platform built with **Spring Boot 3**, **Spring Cloud**, and **React**.
-Designed for VSB Engineering College to digitize the traditional notice-board process.
+Designed for Organisations to digitize the traditional notice-board process.

 ---